Frequently Asked Questions

 What is the assessment process for Sixth Form applicants?

 Applicants take two academic tests in subjects that they propose to take at A level in the first round of testing.
 The tests can be taken at their current school or at Harrow and must be sat in the early part of the autumn of Year 11.
-We request references from their current Heads in early November.
-We request references for applicants from schools overseas on receipt of their applications.
-Strong applicants then sit two tests at their current school in subjects that they propose to take at A level.
-We invite shortlisted applicants to an assessment day at Harrow, during which they have two further tests in subjects that they propose to take at A level, interviews with senior Masters and a seminar with a Head of Subject.
+We request references from candidates' current Heads.
+We invite shortlisted applicants to an assessment day and overnight stay at Harrow, during which they have two further tests in subjects that they propose to take at A level, interviews with senior Masters and a seminar with a Head of Subject.
 Applicants from schools in Hong Kong sit tests and are interviewed in Hong Kong.